octos/d/archMBA.md

     hdiutil convert -format UDRW -o FILE.img FILE.iso mv FILE.img.dmg FILE.img

-Then unmount its partitions
+Then, unmount its partitions

-- Open `Disk Utility`, select its partitions one by one, and unmount them (don't eject).
+- Open `Disk Utility`, select its partitions one by one, and unmount them — do not eject.

 Now "burn" it to USB: